michaelhenry/Localizr.swift/README.md

 ![Preview](localizr.gif)

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+I did not write anything to all **Localizable.strings** files that can be found in [Locales folder](Example/Localizr-iOS/Locales) so that you could see how it was generated and sync using the [Localizr server](https://github.com/michaelhenry/localizr) when you start to run this example project.

+You can check the Project's **Build Phases > Run Script** and see how I curl the data from the [Localizr server](https://github.com/michaelhenry/localizr).
+I do recommend to do this using CI for development build distribution(not appstore/testflight build distribution).

 ## Requirements